Priyanka Gandhi: Member of Parliament

 After extensively campaigning for the Congress during the 2024 Indian general election and taking a more organisational role within the party, Gandhi Vadra announced that she would join electoral politics and contest as the party's candidate for the Wayanad bypoll, to succeed her brother, Rahul.
 She won the election by a margin of 4,10,931 votes.
-She will serve in Parliament alongside her mother Sonia and brother Rahul.
+She serves in Parliament alongside her mother Sonia and brother Rahul.
 She and her brother are the only sibling duo serving together in the 18th Lok Sabha.